Brother Charles Allen Blanc, Sr., devoted husband to Frances Nell, went to be with the Lord on February 7, 2020 at the age of 93.

 In lieu of flowers, memorial donations may be made to the Ekron Baptist Church Building Fund, to fulfill Brother Blanc’s vision to see the glory of God magnified and the gospel shared through the future growth and building of the church he loved.

-To send flowers to Brother Charles Allen Blanc, Sr.'s family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Brother Charles Allen Blanc, Sr., please visit our floral store.